Mike Redmond: Minor league baseball (1993–1998)

-Major League Baseball (1998–2010)
+Florida Marlins (1998–2004)

-Redmond made his Major League debut with Florida on May 31, 1998, receiving the opportunity after the Marlins traded Charles Johnson and Mike Piazza; he hit .331 in 37 games that year for the Marlins.
+Redmond made his Major League debut with Florida on May 31, 1998, against the Milwaukee Brewers, receiving the opportunity after the Marlins traded Charles Johnson and Mike Piazza.
+In his first career game, Redmond went 3-for-3, and hit his first major league home run in the sixth inning off Brewers pitcher Scott Karl.
+Despite his efforts, the Marlins lost 7–6.
+Redmond hit .331 with two home runs and 12 RBI in 37 games that year for the Marlins.
 He played with the Marlins as a backup catcher, often sharing time with Johnson, Jorge Fábregas, and Paul Bako.
-In 2002, Redmond posted career-highs in both batting average, hitting .305, and in games played with 89.
+In 2002, Redmond posted career-highs in both batting average (.305) and games played (89).
 In the following season, he served as the backup to Iván Rodríguez, as the Marlins won the 2003 World Series.
 When the Marlins fell into a slump in 2003, he would take batting practice wearing only batting gloves, socks, and shoes.

 In 2004, with Rodríguez signing with the Detroit Tigers, Redmond split catching duties with Ramón Castro.
 However, he got injured early into the season when, while running the bases, his left pinky finger was spiked by Marcus Giles, resulting in a chipped fracture.
+Redmond finished the 2004 season batting .256 with two home runs and 25 RBI in 81 games.